rouzbeh-afrasiabi/BertFineTuning/background/README.md

 <img src="../images/split_counts.png"></img>

 ## Data formatting for BERT
-At the final stage of processing the the data is properly formatted for BERT. (please see following table for examples)
+At the final stage of processing, the the data is properly formatted for BERT. (please see following table for examples)
 <p>
 <img src="../images/BERT_format.png"></img>
 </p>